 Slingshot General Manager Taryn Hamilton sent a press release saying “it’s great”.
 InternetNZ is “thrilled” in its press release and CEO Jordan Carter seems excited:

 Owen Williams forgot to turn off his caps lock key:

 Rohan McMahon from Crown Fibre Holdings has already got his job application in:

 At the NBR Chris Keall has an interesting perspective.
 He starts by writing:

 …it could blunt the appeal of Sky TV’s pending Netflix-style service Neon, Spark’s recently launched Lightbox — which has the ambitious target of 70,000 subscribers by June next year — and the more established Quickflix, which operates on both sides of the Tasman.

 However, as Keall and lots of other people on Twitter point out, Sky has locked-in a lot of popular video content rights for New Zealand.
 That means local customers won’t get access to as much content as they find on the US service.
 Many New Zealanders buy US Netflix services using VPNs and other tricks to bypass geo-blocking.

 Until now Netflix has happily turned a blind eye to New Zealander consumers buying its services this way.
 Keall wonders out loud if the streaming giant will make access to its US service harder once it lands here.
 He says that would make life easier for Lightbox, Neon and Quickflix.

-Fibre likely winner
+Fibre likely winner from Netflix